awesome-reveal/react-awesome-reveal/packages/website/src/pages/docs/performances.md

 The [Intersection Observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) is a performant, modern and well supported API to determine when DOM elements enters and exits the browser viewport.
 Using this API, it is possible to trigger specific actions when a certain element appears in the window, or when it leaves it.

 The trick used by **React Awesome Reveal** is to add and remove CSS classes to the element(s) wrapped by the animated primitives in response to visibility change events.
-The classes it toggles contain rules that implement a variety of animations.
+These classes contain rules that implement a variety of animations.

 ### CSS Animations

-[CSS Animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations) are an extension to the CSS specification that let the value of certain CSS properties change over time.
-Before it, the only way to animate elements on the page was using some JavaScript code that imperatively updates CSS properties every _n_ milliseconds.
+[CSS Animations](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations) is an extension to the CSS specification that let the value of certain CSS properties change over time.

+Before it was introduced, the only way to animate elements on the page was using some JavaScript code that imperatively updates the CSS properties.

 Using JavaScript to implement animations is less performant than using CSS Animations for a number of reasons:

-- CSS Animations do not run in the JavaScript main thread, making them non-blocking for the rest of the business logic
+- CSS Animations do not run in the JavaScript thread, making them non-blocking for the rest of the business logic
 - The browser can leverage the hardware acceleration available on the device, improving performances (and power consumption) even further
-- Less code is shipped to the client

 ## Library Scope

 **React Awesome Reveal** does not implement tons of features.
-It is focused on providing common and highly-optimized animated primitives for React applications, and it is not bloated with code that does more than what it is necessary.
+It is focused on providing common and highly-optimized animated primitives for React applications, and it is not bloated with code that does more than that.

-At the same time, it is always possible to implement custom animations by using the generic `<Reveal />` primitive and by following the [Custom Animations](/docs/custom-animations) guide.
+At the same time, it is flexible enough to let you implement custom animations by using the generic `Reveal` primitive and by following the [Custom Animations](/docs/custom-animations) guide.